kanno-soe/kanno-soe/Exposition/Theory.md

 extended both:    mnopq ⇓ [{m} ⋈ {n} ⋈ {o} ⋈ {p, q}]
 ```

 This follows from the supplied philosophical reading.
-We say that n *implicates* m and o *implicates* p.
+We say that n *implicates* m and o *implicates* p, or q.

 ### Contraction